RikiyaT/Hit-Song-Prediction/README.md

 3. Set up your API keys for Spotify and Musixmatch as environment variables or add them to the script.

 4. Run the Jupyter Notebook to start predicting hit songs!
+If you want to know the latest hit song predictions, I recommend you to get the dataset of the latest top chart from `Spotify API` and analyze it